photels/photels.github.io/info-oslo-english.md

 Please contact the reception the night before to reserve a breakfast package.

 You can choose between the following breakfast packages:
-1. Packed lunch – Sandiwch with cheese and egg
+1. Packed lunch – Sandwich with cheese and egg
 2. Croissant
-3. Yoghurt with müsli
+3. Yoghurt with granola

 All three packages includes juice of your choice and black coffee/tea.
 The breakfast can be picked up in the reception at any time from 06.00 in the morning.